 Hearing loss is a decrease in the ability to hear.
-It can vary in degree of loss and occur in one or both ears.
-There are three parts of the ear.
-Problems that contribute to hearing loss can occur in one or more of these parts.
+It can vary in degree of loss and happen in one or both ears.

 Hearing loss is the most common birth defect.
-Approximately half of the cases of hearing loss in children result from genetic factors.
-Problems during birth or soon after can also lead to hearing loss, such as lack of oxygen, severe jaundice, or bleeding in the brain.
+It can happen due to faulty genes.
+It can also happen due to problems during birth or soon after, such as lack of oxygen, jaundice, or bleeding in the brain.

 Copyright © Nucleus Medical Media, Inc.

 There are 3 main types of hearing loss:

 Chandrasekhar SS, Tsai Do BS, et al. American Academy of Otolaryngology Head and Neck Surgery Foundation (AAO-HNSF).
 Clinical Practice Guideline: Sudden Hearing Loss (Update).
 Otolaryngol Head Neck Surg.
 2019 Aug;161(1_suppl):S1-S45.

 Hearing loss and older adults.
 NIH Senior Health website.
 Available at: https://www.nidcd.nih.gov/health/hearing-loss-older-adults.
 Updated July 17, 2018.
 Accessed November 26, 2019.

 Hearing loss.
 Healthy Children—American Academy of Pediatrics website.
 Available at: https://www.healthychildren.org/English/health-issues/conditions/ear-nose-throat/Pages/Hearing-Loss.aspx.
 Updated August 1, 2009.
 Accessed November 26, 2019.